 Our staff share a deep rooted passion for Scotland, and the conception of our mixed touring and fishing breaks was born from our desire to share the best of Scotland and act as ambassadors to this wonderful country, as well as take in some of the magnificent scenery and places to visit.
 You can be assured that us Scots will give you?a warm welcome, great hospitality and you can rest assured, this is an incredibly safe destination,?free from troubles.

 Alba, it is the Scottish Gaelic name for Scotland.
-It wasn’t the only reason for naming our company “Alba” 13 years ago.
-The letter “a” comes at the top of most directory listings and the text contains only 4 letters….this is pleasing to a Scotsman as its cheap on printing costs!
+It wasn’t the only reason for naming our company “Alba” fourteen years ago.
+The letter “a” comes at the top of most directory listings and the text contains only 4 letters….this is pleasing to a Scotsman as it saves on printing costs!

 In 2017, Tourism (and fishing) in Scotland has seen a huge surge.
 I hear the same from other Scottish tour providers.
-At Alba we have enjoyed a busy year so far, and welcomed overseas visitors from all over the world.
+At Alba, we have welcomed overseas visitors from all over the world.

 These vacations are perfect for couples (or groups of couples) who are looking for the best of both worlds, to mix fishing with touring and take in some of the less obvious secrets of Scotland (avoiding the tourists) and crowds.